 - Joint Bernoulli Society–IMS Management Committee for joint publications

 This committee oversees the appointment of editors to any jointly co-sponsored publications.
-The Committee consists of four people on four-year rotating terms.
-Terms begin on January 1, and end on December 31.
-Two of the members are appointed by the BS and two by the IMS.
-The most senior person on the Committee serves as the Chair.
+The Committee consists of four people with one-year terms, from January 1 until December 31.
+Two of the members are appointed by Bernoulli and two by the IMS.
+The Chair of the Committee rotates between Bernoulli and the IMS.

 - Joint Special Lectures: See Meetings Section

 The IMS co-publishes two book series with CUP – IMS Textbooks and IMS Monographs.
 The following guidelines regarding internal governing of the series were approved by the IMS Council in December 2009